 Sustainable Development, Urban Economics and International Trade

-I study the impact of globalization on the location choice of individuals and firms, on public policies and on welfare.
+I study the impact of globalization on the location choice of individuals and firms, on public policies and on welfare and I am also specialized in urban economics.

 Mes enseignements (Microéconomie, Macroéconomie, Economie Internationale, Economie Urbaine et Régionale) sont disponibles ici.